Low Sugar Almond Flour Chocolate Cake (Diabetic-Friendly and Gluten-Free)

 • Using a stand mixer or electric whisk simply whisk the butter until it is smooth and creamy.

-• Then add the powdered sweetener and cocoa slowly.
+• Add the powdered sweetener and cocoa slowly.
+Mix well until combined.

 • Finally, add the slightly cooled melted chocolate and keep whisking until you have a nice smooth icing.